seaweedfs/seaweedfs/README.md

 With hot data on local cluster, and warm data on the cloud with O(1) access time, SeaweedFS can achieve both fast local access time and elastic cloud storage capacity.
 What's more, the cloud storage access API cost is minimized.
-Faster and Cheaper than direct cloud storage!
+Faster and cheaper than direct cloud storage!

 [Back to TOC](#table-of-contents)